 The Rochester, New York, native became an unrestricted free agent following the 2016-17 NHL season.
 He opted to sign with the practice squad of Rochester, the Sabres' American Hockey League affiliate.

 Coach Tony Granato said he knew Gionta was the perfect choice to captain the team.

 "Pretty much when he said he wanted to do this," Granato said.
 "We have plenty of other players who are considered good leaders but not Brian Gionta.
 We're lucky he's American and we're lucky he was willing to do this for us.
 You talk about character, you talk about what he's done in the game, you talk about the personality ... there couldn't be a more perfect person for that job."

 The 23-man roster included 14 forwards, eight defensemen and one goalie.
 The United States will add two goalies to the roster in the coming weeks.

 Gionta was among 14 players selected who were on the United States roster for the Deutschland Cup from Nov.
 10-12 in Germany.

 "That was an evaluation process as well," Granato said.
 "We had to use that tournament to see where the guys were and were they would fit into our plans, but there were a couple of (defense) pairs and lines of guys that we thought played extremely well together that will play together or at least start the Olympics together."

-Meghan Duggan was named captain of the women's team.
+Meghan Duggan was named captain of the United States women's team.
 She had two points (one goal, one assist) captaining the United States to a silver medal at the 2014 Sochi Olympics and had four goals in five games to help the United States win silver at the 2010 Vancouver Olympics.

-Amanda Kessel, sister of Pittsburgh Penguins forward Phil Kessel, was also named to the team for the second straight Olympics.
+Amanda Kessel, sister of Pittsburgh Penguins forward Phil Kessel, was named to the team for the second straight Olympics.